VSSSE/VSS-DOC/SRS.md

 1.
   1.
     1. 3.2.1 Training time

-   We are going to create a self-explaining application so that users can quickly get acquainted with main features.
-A short description will be provided.
+    Usage of this product is self-evident.
+Users are able to use the main features just by looking at the interface.
+A short description is provided.

     1. 3.2.2 Language

-   The application will be available in both German and English versions.
+   The application will be available in English.

 [The requirement description goes here.]